 Missouri License Suspension & Revocation Consequences

-- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Caldwell County, MO area after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Caldwell County, MO after 30 days.

-How to Get a Limited Driving Privilege (Hardship License) in Caldwell County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Caldwell County, MO

 Caldwell County Resources